Commiphora

 The common name myrrh refers to several species of the genus, from which aromatic resins are derived for various fragrance and medicinal uses by humans.

+A previously unknown species belonging to this genus has been grown from a single ancient seed and tentatively identified as the biblical plant mentioned in the Bible as the source of a medicinal extract called tsori.

 Description

 Leaves in Commiphora are pinnately compound (or very rarely unifoliolate).
 Many species are armed with spines.
 Bark is often exfoliating, peeling in thin sheets to reveal colorful, sometimes photosynthetic, bark below.
 Stems are frequently succulent, especially in species native to drier environments.
 Flowers are typically dioecious (subdioecious) and fruits are drupes, usually with a 2-locular ovary (one is abortive).
 In response to wounding, the stems of many species will exude aromatic resins.

 Ecology and biogeography

 Commiphora can serve as a model genus for understanding plant evolution in the drier regions of the Old World tropics, particularly in eastern continental Africa and Madagascar, where diversity in the genus is concentrated.
 The closely related sister genus to Commiphora, Bursera, has been used as a model genus to study patterns of evolution in the New World seasonally dry tropical forests.